Yashar-H08/TSP-using-ACO-and-PSO/README.md

 the path.
 Time complexity: O(INRA(n^3))
 I: number of times that PSO is executed multiplied by number of times that ACO is executed to find fitness of a position
-N: number of particles (for PSO) and is a multiple of number of cities
+N: number of particles (for PSO) which is a multiple of number of cities
 R: no. of rounds
 A: no. of ants
 n: number of cities